NeleWandel/TDS/docs/source/API.rst

 Math
 -----
 | Commands of the math group allow for the creation of math-based waveforms.
-Up to four math based waveforms can be displayed at the same time.
+Up to four math based waveforms can be stored and displayed at the same time. :meth:`SetMathStorage` regulates which of the four possible math storages will be used by the other commands in the math group.

 .. method:: DefineMath(equation)
 | Sets a math based waveform.
 The equation may consist of waveforms (those can be taken from a channel, a reference or another math equation), measurements, scalar sources, functions, operands and numerical constants.
 The equation may consist of more than 100 characters.
 The equation will be saved to the place defined by :meth:`SetMathStorage`.